Close

 Research & Content Development

-MCEC supports all military-connected students, and we provide resources, including the following materials, to create a caring community that will enable them to be college-, work-, and life-ready.
-These tools are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+These tools are not substitutes for professional medical advice, diagnosis, or treatment.
+Always seek advice from your physician or other qualified health provider for questions about medical conditions.
+Never disregard or delay seeking professional medical advice because of something you have read on this (or any) website.

-A special thank you to the Utley Foundation for funding the development of this project.
-Continued research and distribution is made possible through generous support from BAE Systems.
+MCEC thanks the Utley Foundation for funding this Toolkit.
+Continued research and distribution is possible thanks to generous support from BAE Systems.

 What is Social Emotional Learning?